 - Whole-grain products such as breakfast cereals

 - Green beans

 Factors that decrease chromium absorption

-The amount of chromium in the body can be decreased as a result of a diet high in processed and simple sugars such sucrose and fructose which increases the excretion of the metal through urine.
+The amount of chromium in the body can be decreased as a result of a diet high in processed and simple sugars such as sucrose and fructose, both of which increase the excretion of the metal through urine.

 Factors that increase chromium absorption

-Amino acids, vitamin C and niacin may enhance the uptake of chromium from the intestinal tract.
+Amino acids, vitamin C, and niacin may enhance the uptake of chromium from the intestinal tract.
 After absorption, this metal accumulates in the liver, bone, and spleen.
-Because of the high excretion rates and the very low absorption rates of most forms of chromium, toxicity is uncommon
+Because of the high excretion rates and very low absorption rates of most forms of chromium, toxicity is uncommon.